-Hey! đŸ‘‹đŸ» I’m Ry, guitar instructor, content creator, professional transcriber, and all-around guitar theory geek.
+Hey! 👋🏻 I’m Ry, guitar instructor, content creator, professional transcriber, and all-around guitar theory geek.

 You might call me the visual learner’s guitar instructor.
 My teaching approach is all about presenting concepts in concise, intuitive ways using high-quality graphics and animation.
 I’ve always loved designing things.
 Becoming a content creator is like my dream job combining the two things I love - guitar and design.

-I’m in the process of adding lessons to this site.
-In the meantime, you can find me posting regular lessons on Instagram and Pinterest, and I have a YouTube channel where you can get video lessons.
+You can find me posting regular lessons on Instagram and I have a YouTube channel where you can get video lessons.

 If you like my approach and would like to study with me, my premium video courses and eBooks are available in my online store, and I offer Zoom guitar lessons worldwide.